hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/078_the_way_to_blessedness.md

 produced by song and sport?
 Therefore, tell me this secret about the great hereafter, I do not want anything else; that is what Nachiketas wants, the mystery of death."
 Then the God of death was pleased.
-We have been saying in the last two or three lectures that this Jnâna prepares the mind.
+We have been saying in the last two or three lectures that this Jnāna prepares the mind.
 So you see here that the first preparation is that a man must desire nothing else but the truth, and truth for truth's sake.
 See how this boy rejected all these gifts which Death offered him; possessions,